-The Governing Body delegates to the Clerk responsibility for the safekeeping of all official and legal documents relating to the College.
-Signed copies of deeds, leases, agreements and contracts must, therefore, be forwarded to the Clerk to the Governing Body.
+The Governing Body delegates to the Director of Governance responsibility for the safekeeping of all official and legal documents relating to the College.
+Signed copies of deeds, leases, agreements and contracts must, therefore, be forwarded to the Director of Governance on behalf of the Governing Body.
 All such documents shall be held in an appropriately secure, fireproof location and copies held at a separate location.